hannz88/Income_Prediction_Machine_Learning/README.md

 ### Classification Report For Both Models

 <img src="https://github.com/hannz88/Income_Prediction_Machine_Learning/blob/main/Images/RFC1_class_report.png" width="400"/> <img src="https://github.com/hannz88/Income_Prediction_Machine_Learning/blob/main/Images/LR1_class_report.png" width="400"/>
+*RandomForestClassifier on the left; LogisticRegression on the right*

 The overall accuracy for both the models are the same but the precision and recall are different.
 Precision indicates the proportion of positive identifications that was actually correct; recall is showing the proportion of actual positives that were correctly identified.
 Precision uses false positive counts while recall uses false negative counts.
 As such, they're always at tug-of-war.
 Precision for `LogisticRegression` is higher but recall for `RandomForestClassifier` is higher.
 This situation isn't helped by the fact that we have an unbalanced dataset, the class 1 to class 0 is almost 1 to 16.